 How often do you talk about money with your kids?
 Do they know how much your cable bill is each money or how much it costs to go out to dinner?
 While talking about financial matters with your kids might seem unnecessary or even make you uncomfortable, studies have found that kids benefit greatly when their parents talk about money with them.

-T. Rowe Price's 2015 Parents, Kids & Money Survey revealed that having conversations with kids about money is critical to raising financially savvy kids.
+T. Rowe Price's recent survey, they revealed that having conversations with kids about money is critical to raising financially savvy kids.
 Here are three key ways to help raise money smart kids.

 Start talking about money.
 From how much your electrical bill is to how to calculate restaurant tips, find ways to make money a part of your conversations with your kids.
-A 2015 Parents, Kids & Money Survey by T. Rowe Price found that talking to kids about money is vital for helping your kids gain financial smarts.
+A survey by T. Rowe Price found that talking to kids about money is vital for helping your kids gain financial smarts.
 The study found that 46% of kids whose parents frequently talk to them about money feel smart about personal finances, compared with just 14% of kids whose parents don’t frequently talk to them.

 Give an allowance.
 The study found that kids who received an allowance had a number of advantages over kids who didn't.
 Parents who give their kids an allowance were more likely to have kids who:

 - Say they are knowledgeable about managing personal finances (32% vs. 16%).

 - Feel they are smart about money (40% vs. 25%).

 - Think their parents are doing a good job teaching them about finances (52% vs. 31%).

 While there are lots of debates over when to start, how much to give, and if it should be tied to chores, giving your child an allowance is a great teaching tool to help them learn about money management.